ankargren/ankargren.github.io/research/index.md

 ## Working papers:

 * **Ankargren S.**, and Jin, S. (2016) On the equivalence of confidence interval estimation using frequentist model averaging and least squares in the full model in linear regression, Working Paper 2016:1, Department of Statistics, Uppsala University.
-* **Andersson S.**, Bjellerup,.
-M, and Shahnazarian, H. (2015) The importance of the financial system for the real economy, , Working Paper 2015:1, Department of Statistics, Uppsala University.
+* **Andersson S.**, Bjellerup, M., and Shahnazarian, H. (2015) The importance of the financial system for the real economy, Working Paper 2015:1, Department of Statistics, Uppsala University.

 ## Work in progress: